 " ran in Ribon, the same magazine where the original manga appeared, from 2009 to 2010.
-The setting was updated to modern day, and Pokota the stuffed lion was replaced by a shape changing Princess Erika (in the form of a cat).
+The setting was updated to modern day, and Pokota (the stuffed lion) was replaced by a shape changing Princess Erika (in the form of a cat).

-This show provides examples of:
+This series provides examples of: